pandey-ankit/Verrazzano-Helidon/helidon-verrazzano/install-verrazzano/install-verrazzano.md

 In this lab, you will:

-* Open Cloud Shell and setup `kubectl` to use the Oracle Kubernetes Engine cluster
+* Setup `kubectl` to use the Oracle Kubernetes Engine cluster
 * Install the Verrazzano platform operator.
 * Install the development (`dev`) profile of Verrazzano.